Counting common perpendicular arcs in negative curvature: Counting closed subsets of limit sets

-for some $\kappa>0$, as it follows from Theorem \ref{theo:expratesequid} (ii) (using the Riemannian convolution smoothing process of Green and Wu as in \cite[\S 3]{ParPau12JGA} to smooth by a very small perturbation the boundary of $\C F_i$, so that the perturbation of the lengths of the common perpendiculars and the integrals of the potential along them are uniformly small).
+This corollary generalises \cite[ Thm.~1.4]{OhSha12} and \cite[Thm.~1.2]{OhShaCircles}) where the subsets $F_i$ are round spheres.
+When $\Ga$ is an arithmetic lattice, the error term in the claims (1) and (2) is $\operatorname{O}(T^{\delta-\kappa})$ for some $\kappa>0$, as it follows from Theorem \ref{theo:expratecount} (2) (using the Riemannian convolution smoothing process of Green and Wu as in \cite[\S 3]{ParPau12JGA} to smooth by a very small perturbation the boundary of $\C F_i$, so that the perturbation of the lengths of the common perpendiculars are uniformly small).

-\dem Note that the Bowen-Margulis measure $m_{\rm BM}$, since finite in a locally symmetric space, is mixing (see for instance \cite[page 982]{Dalbo00}).
+\dem As the Bowen-Margulis measure is finite in a locally symmetric space, the geodesic flow is mixing (see for instance \cite[p.~982]{Dalbo00}).